katanemo/arch/docs/source/intro/architecture/listeners/listeners.rst

 Listener
 ---------
-Listener is a top-level primitive in Arch - which simplifies the configuration required to bind incoming connections from downstream clients, and for egress connections to LLMs (hosted or API)
+Listener is a top level primitive in Arch, which simplifies the configuration required to bind incoming connections from downstream clients, and for egress connections to LLMs (hosted or API)

 Arch builds on Envoy's Listener subsystem to streamline connection managemet for developers.
 Arch minimizes